correasebastian/nagual-website/README.md

 ## standarized Commits
-in order to sntandarized commits we are using the npm package  [commitizen](https://www.npmjs.com/package/commitizen);
+in order to standarized commits we are using the npm package  [commitizen](https://www.npmjs.com/package/commitizen);
 * from the command line add you changes as usual ``` git add <options> ```
 * from the command line run ``` npm run cm ```